 Individuals should not feel compelled to report information to the Title IX Office disclosed at public awareness events (e.g., Take Back the Night, protests, etc.) or during an individual's participation in a climate survey, focus group, or Institutional Review Board-approved human subject research protocol (i.e., IRB research).
-A report to the Title IX Office is also not required if the information is disclosed as
+A report to the Title IX Office is also not required if the information is disclosed as part of a routine academic experience (e.g., classroom discussion, writing assignment, research project, etc.) unless the reporting party clearly states that they want a report to be made or are seeking assistance.

-&lt;sup>16 Even if a Complainant elects not to report alleged Prohibited Conduct to UAPD, law enforcement, or the Title IX Office, they may still pursue resources that allow for "Confidential" reporting as outlined in Appendix 3.
+16 Even if a Complainant elects not to report alleged Prohibited Conduct to UAPD, law enforcement, or the Title IX Office, they may still pursue resources that allow for "Confidential" reporting as outlined in Appendix 3.

-&lt;sup>17 Please see Section 3 of Appendix 6 to this Policy for additional guidance relating to preservation of evidence.

-&lt;sup>18 See Footnote 2.
+17 Please see Section 3 of Appendix 6 to this Policy for additional guidance relating to preservation of evidence.
+18 See Footnote 2.